 Who is this course for?

 The Level 4 AIM award Diploma in Counselling Practice is for those wishing to achieve professional status in counselling.
 This qualification enables learners to embark on counselling practice working within an ethical framework.
-The placement requirement in this qualification is essential to the personal and professional development of the practitioner.
+The 100 hour supervised clinical placement requirement in this qualification is essential to the personal and professional development of the practitioner.
+You will be supported in lokng for a placement but selected by the agency or counselling provider on your own merits.

 This qualification comprises of two mandatory units (Counselling Practicum and Embarking on Practice) and two optional units that provide an opportunity to deepen an understanding of theoretical perspectives within an integrative framework, the second unit provides a focus on a particular context in the counselling profession.
 These units will delivered as lectures, tutorials and experiential activates.